baptistparty/blog/_posts/2024-05-15-Baptists-Religious_Liberty.md

 Glad are our Baptist people to pay their grateful tribute to their fellow Christians of other religious communions for all their sympathy and help in this sublime achievement.
 Candour compels me to repeat that much of the sympathy of other religious leaders in that early struggle was on the side of legalised ecclesiastical privilege.
 Much of the time were Baptists pitiably lonely in their age-long struggle.
 We would now and always make our most grateful acknowledgment to any and all who came to the side of our Baptist fathers, whether early or late, in this destiny-determining struggle.
 But I take it that every informed man on the subject, whatever his religious faith, will be willing to pay tribute to our Baptist people as being the chief instrumentality in God’s hands in winning the battle in America for religious liberty.
 Do you recall Tennyson’s little poem, in which he sets out the history of the seed of freedom?
 Catch its philosophy:

- “Once in a golden hour,
+Once in a golden hour,
   I cast to earth a seed,
 Up there came a flower,
   The people said, a weed.

- “To and fro they went,
+To and fro they went,
   Through my garden bower,
 And muttering discontent,
   Cursed me and my flower.

- “Then it grew so tall,
+Then it grew so tall,
   It wore a crown of light,
 But thieves from o’er the wall,
   Stole the seed by night.

-“Sowed it far and wide,
+Sowed it far and wide,
   By every town and tower,
 Till all the people cried,
   ‘Splendid is the flower.’

- “Read my little fable:
+Read my little fable:
   He who runs may read,
 Most can grow the flowers now,
   For all have got the seed.”

  Very well, we are very happy for all our fellow religionists of every denomination and creed to have this splendid flower of religious liberty, but you will allow us to remind you that you got the seed in our Baptist garden.
 We are very happy for you to have it; now let us all make the best of it and the most of it.